 Let’s explain that in full detail and cover more points about puppy biting and what you can do.

-Why Does My Puppy Only Bite Me and No One Else
+Why Does My Puppy Only Bite Me & No One Else

 Let’s elaborate on the main answer given above.
-And in fact, there are a few more reasons why your puppy is biting in the first place.
+And in fact, there are a couple more reasons why your puppy is biting in the first place.

 One thing is for sure, puppies and dogs are not mentally capable of disliking a certain person.
 A question I get often is whether the puppy is biting only one person because they don’t like them.